Early Action vs. Early Decision (EA vs. ED)

 Early Action vs. Early Decision (Continued)

 In 2023, UChicago possessed the top yield rate in the country at 88%.
 Harvard and MIT came in at 84-85%%.
 Yale (70%), Princeton (77%), and Barnard (78%) also sit atop the statistical category.
 Sitting a notch below, Penn and Cornell, both ED schools, have yield rates of 70% and 67%, respectively, which are quite high relative to other elite institutions.
 On the other hand, Tufts and Johns Hopkins have yield rates around the 50-55% mark.
 Rice and NYU are close to 40%.
 Emory, Lehigh, and GW are typically between 25-30%.
 These elite schools, given their lower yield rate, will be more motivated to lock down applicants within an acceptable range of their standards.

 How to pick the perfect Early Decision school

-They key is to pick a school that: a) you want to attend; b) you can afford; and c) is an institution where you have a realistic chance to be accepted.
+The key is to pick a school that: a) you want to attend; b) you can afford; and c) is an institution where you have a realistic chance to be accepted.

+The Early Decision “card,” if used thoughtfully, can be a decisive strategic advantage in the game of college admissions and yet, for some reason, many students elect to use it as the application equivalent of a Mega Millions ticket.
 Unless you are in a special category (athlete, legacy, underrepresented minority), or your core stats are above the mean of accepted applicants, an ED application to Brown, Columbia, or Duke is dead on arrival.
-The truly Enlightened College Applicant (shameless plug), will eschew the Powerball strategy and invest their singular early opportunity in a school that actually has a realistic chance to say “yes.”
+The truly Enlightened College Applicant (shameless plug), will eschew the Powerball strategy and invest their singular early opportunity in a school that actually has a realistic chance to say, “Yes.”